divine-ray/Servilia/Beings/Species/Amidae/ORaNG-E-S.md

   - APAS-Ltd
   - Amida
 ---
-> Organic Reinforced Core and Neurogenesis Environment Suit
+> Organic Reinforcement and Neurogenesis Environment Suit

+%%rename to organic reinforcement and …? for a smoother acronym of ORaNGES?%%

 Sucessor to the APE-S, advanced and more modular, directly integrating a C.2-Hybrid Intellect with the user.